05 Dec Eyesight Test for the Irish Driving License

 For an adult with normal vision, when both eyes are open, the visual field extends horizontally about 180° to 200° of visual angle and vertically about 100°.
 For each eye individually the horizontal field is about 160°.
 The visual field of one eye overlaps with that of the other eye to a very large degree although not totally.

 Visual fields are typically evaluated using a device called a Perimeter or Visual Field Screener.
 The Esterman or Henson 8000 visual field screeners are probably the most reliable and reproducible visual field tests.

 Impairment in the visual field can result from a number of different eye and neurological conditions including Glaucoma, Diabetic Retinopathy, Brain injury (Stroke, Trauma, Tumour).

-The 3 principle criteria to be meet are:
+The 3 principle criteria to be met are:

-Other factors need to be considered during the eyesight test for driving license, in particular any progressive condition that is affecting the eyes or recent events that have had an impact on ones eye, truama, accidents etc.
+Other factors need to be considered during the eyesight test for the driving license, in particular, any progressive condition that is affecting the eyes or recent events that have had an impact on one’s eye, trauma, accidents etc.

 If this is the case more ongoing assessments are needed and a minimum period of 6 months to adapt to the new circumstances is required prior to re assessment.